SmartChoice™ at The Open Door

 We rely on the generosity and support of our community to help end hunger.

 The mission of The Open Door is to alleviate the impact of hunger in our community.

-To accomplish our mission we use practical strategies to connect people to good food, advocate on behalf of those in need, and engage others in the work of building food security.
+We use practical strategies to connect people to good food, to advocate on behalf of those in need, and to engage others in the work of building food security.

 Keeping our community safe

 Our programs continue to adhere to federal, state, and local guidelines to keep everyone safe.
-Masks are no longer required, but they are recommended for those who are not vaccinated.
+Absent a medical exemption, masks are required for using our programs.

 Use Hand Sanitizer

 Respect Capacity Limits